exlskills/course-java-ap/08_Recursion/02_Final Exam/02_Question 3/00_Multiple Choice.prob.md

 <code>methodOne (paramOne / 10) // not executed</code>
 <code>System.out.println(paramOne % 10); // prints "1" (STEP 11)</code></p>
 <p>Therefore, "123456" is printed after <code>methodOne(123456)</code> is executed.}}
-( ) D. 654321 {{D is incorrect because "123456" is printed.
+( ) 654321 {{Incorrect because "123456" is printed.
 Look at the process shown above.}}
-( ) E. An infinite number of digits will be printed due to infinite recursion. {{E is incorrect because "123456" is printed.
+( ) An infinite number of digits will be printed due to infinite recursion. {{Incorrect because "123456" is printed.
 Look at the process shown above.}}

 ||<code>methodOne()</code> is called a total of 5 times after the initial call. ||